Getting Started

 • If you have multiple arduino projects in a single solution you can right mouse menu on a project name to "Set As Startup Project".
 This governs which project is uploaded when clicking F5 or any of the standard "Start" commands in Visual Studio.
 The current start up project will be shown in bold in the Visual Studio solution explorer.

-Some interesting information
+Some more information

-Multiple sketches in one Solution.
+Multiple Arduino projects in one solution

 • Click File->New->Arduino Project